fjemi/ansible/README.md

-# ansible
+# Ansible Playbooks
-Ansible playbooks for personal workstations
+Ansible playbooks for automating the installation of application on my personal laptop